Destinations Greece The Peloponnese

 South-east coast

 Park at the causeway, walk into the Kastro.
-Drop bags wherever you've booked (inside the walls, if at all possible — they take cars only at the causeway).
+Drop bags wherever you’ve booked (inside the walls if at all possible; cars only reach the causeway).

 14:30p.m.